jyrgenn/jpylib/README.md

 value (if present), an explanation of the options constructed from the option descriptors, and the `_help_footer` value (if present).

 The help and usage messages are available from the option value container by calling the `ovc_help_msg` and `ovc_usage_msg` methods, which return the respective message.
 Or call the `ovc_help` and `ovc_usage` methods, which print their message and end the program.

+You can override the `-?`/`--usage` and the `-h`/`--help` options by specifying your own descriptor for these options in the descriptors dictionary.
+However, you cannot override the `--usage` option with any other short option than `-?`, or `--help` with any other short option than `-h`, as the short options are the decisive parameters here.

 Argument count checking